-Many of you have contacted me and asked me how to turn the Commodore back on, after so many years of inactivity, without doing damage.
-Let's see what to do to turn on (turn on) an old computer (a Commodore 64, a Commodore 16, a Vic20, a C128 or an Amiga), after so many years of inactivity, because you have recovered it from the cellar or you have just bought it.
+Many have contacted me and you asked me how to rekindle the Commodore, after so many years of inactivity, without doing damage.
+Let's see what to do to turn on (rekindle) an old computer (a Commodore 64, a commodore 16, a VIC20, a C128 or an Amiga), after so many years of inactivity, because you have recovered it from the cellar or you have just bought it.

 Obviously it would be advisable to send the computer to some good technician for checking.
 However, assuming you don't feel like doing it, or the vendor has assured you that your computer is working perfectly, you can take a few steps to reduce the risk of damaging it.